Connextstrategy/VBA-challenge/README.md

 Sub stockanalysis()

 ' Set CurrentWs as a worksheet object variable.
+CurrentWs was added to each "Cells" or "Ranges" after I got it to run on one sheet

         Dim CurrentWs As Worksheet